-- Global Scheduling: In the initial specification, queues have unbounded length.
-But the hardware implementation must have a finite, specific number of entries allocated for each queue.
-Given a designerspecified length for each queue, the synthesis algorithm must generate an implementation that does not exceed that length.
-Our approach is to trust the designer's understanding of what the real requirements are for the correct and efficient functioning of the circuit; therefore the selection of the lengths for all the queues is a designer-driven process.
-For example, in the actual hardware, a given length of 1 for each queue translates into the synthesis of a standard pipeline.
-The general case of finding a length for each queue for which we can guarantee the absence of deadlock in the system is an undecidable problem [10]. - Symbolic Execution: Next, the algorithm symbolically executes all of the rules in sequence.
-An expression is generated for each state variable that reflects all of the possible updates of that variable for that clock cycle.
+- Global Scheduling: In the initial speci£cation, queues have unbounded length.
+But the hardware implementation must have a £nite, speci£c number of entries allocated for each queue.
+Given a designer-speci£ed length for each queue, the synthesis algorithm must generate an implementation that does not exceed that length.
+In the actual hardware, a given length of 1 for each queue translates into the synthesis of a standard pipeline. - Symbolic Execution: Next, the algorithm symbolically executes all of the rules in sequence.
+An expression is generated for each state variable that re¤ects all of the possible updates of that variable for that clock cycle.
 This expression represents the value of the variable in the next clock cycle.
-Since only a subset of the rules may fire in a given clock cycle, the expressions contain conditionals. - Optimizations: The synthesis algorithm next applies a spectrum of optimizations geared towards avoiding unnecessary replication of hardware and eliminating false paths in the implementation.
-These optimizations currently include common subexpression elimination and mutual exclusion testing for the expressions derived at symbolic execution.
+Since only a subset of the rules may £re in a given clock cycle, the expressions contain conditionals. - Optimizations: The synthesis algorithm next applies a spectrum of optimizations geared towards avoiding unnecessary replication of hardware and eliminating false paths in the implementation.
+These optimizations currently include common sub-expression elimination and mutual exclusion testing for the expressions derived at symbolic execution.
 If an expression contains a value that will never actually occur in practice because the conditions required to obtain that value are mutually exclusive, its computation is eliminated from the expression.
-The mutual exclusion testing is implemented using resolution [3] and a set of reduction and simplification rules.
+The mutual exclusion testing is implemented using resolution [?] and a set of reduction and simplification rules.

 Fig. 3 presents the result of the expression evaluation; note the introduction of the temporary variables t1, t2, t3, and t4.
-These variables will turn directly into combinational logic in the final implementation of the circuit.
+These variables will turn directly into combinational logic in the £nal implementation of the circuit.